terrys-of-york

 The family were civic minded and Joseph Terry jnr was Lord Mayor of York during Queen Victoria’s Jubilee.
 The war office recognised the value of chocolate for the troops before the first world war as being of benefit ‘…..on the march, at manoeuvers or any occasion when staying power is needed’.
 Between the wars new products were created including Spartan and All Gold.

-Other products you may remember include Neapolitans, Twighlight, Waifa, and York Fruits.
-I am not sure this product below was quite the success of the Chocolate Orange that goes right back to the companies origins as peel importers.
+Other products you may remember include Neapolitans, Twighlight, Spartan, Waifa, and York Fruits.
+I am not sure the other fruit product below were quite the success of the Chocolate Orange that goes right back to the companies origins as peel importers.
 In fact I never saw a Chocolate Banana or the Chocolate Apple for that matter.

 There is a packaging display at York’s Castle Museum and more information from York history